MagnusCardell/Algorithms/hw4/README.md

         recursion(n/2);
     }
 ```
 Every stack heap divide n by 2.
 When n = 100, it can be divided 7 times before its 1.
-So the number of cycles can be estimated to 2*2^(7+1)-1 = 2^9 = 512 cycles
+With a node value of 2 cycels, the number of cycles can be estimated to 2*7 = 14 cycles.

     3.[C]
 ```